Services

 Our Services

-• We offer concierge anti-ableist consulting to performing arts institutions, custom-fit to their unique needs, culture, and capacity.
+• We offer concierge disablity centered consulting to performing arts institutions, custom-fit to their unique needs, culture, and capacity.

-• Our culturally expert consultants guide arts groups in designing, executing, and integrating access services that are culturally competent and sustainable.
-These services are developed by and for Deaf, Disabled, and BIPOC/AAPI communities.
+• Our culturally expert consultants guide arts groups in designing, executing, and integrating accessibility services that are culturally competent and sustainable.
+These services are developed by and for Blind, Deaf, DeafBlind, Disabled, and BIPOC/AAPI communities.

-• We prioritize obtaining and granting subsidies for these services whenever feasible because access is an essential service.
+• We prioritize obtaining and granting subsidies for these services whenever feasible because accessibility is essential.

-• Vox provides culturally competent access training to Deaf, disabled and marginalized (BIPOC/AAPI/LGBTQ+) access providers to expand the field of culturally expert access providers locally and globally.
+• Vox provides culturally competent accessibility training to Blind, Deaf, Disabled and marginalized (BIPOC/AAPI/LGBTQ+) access providers to expand the field of culturally expert access providers locally and globally.
 (See Education Page)

 • Our goal is to enhance and grow the domain of culturally expert access providers both locally and globally.

-• Vox aids in the referral, hiring, and onboarding of culturally competent access providers.
+• Vox aids in the referral, hiring, and onboarding of Disabled and culturally competent access providers.

-• We partner with institutions that are eager and equipped to amplify their access in a thoughtful, anti-ableist manner.
+• We partner with institutions that are eager and equipped to amplify their access in a thoughtful, disability focused manner.

-• We offer webinars on a variety of topics and can customize an anti-ableist training for your arts organization.
+• We offer training and webinars on a variety of topics and can customize an accessibility training for your arts organization.

 • Vox expert consultants are available for public speaking engagements and to serve as panelists on topics of best practices in arts access.